Pre-Authorization/Holds

 Contact Your Bank: If the hold hasn’t disappeared after 30 days, reach out to your financial institution for clarification.

-Verify with the Merchant: If you’re unsure whether an order was created, check with the merchant.
+Verify with the Merchant: If you’re unsure whether an order was created, check with SoftMoc Customer Care.
 You may be asked to provide details such as the payment method used, the first and last four digits of the card, and the amount charged.
+Be prepared to inquire with your financial institution in cases where the hold persists beyond expected timeframes or if there’s confusion regarding its status.